-- the consumer's identifying information on a consumer report, including name, date of birth, Social Security number, phone number, or address; - the names of previous or current employers; - inquiries or requests for consumer reports; - information from public records, including judgments, bankruptcies, and liens; information related to fraud alerts or active duty alerts; - information provided to a CRA by another furnisher.
+- 1. the consumer's identifying information on a consumer report, including name, date of birth, Social Security number, phone number, or address; - 2. the names of previous or current employers; - 3. inquiries or requests for consumer reports; - 4. information from public records, including judgments, bankruptcies, and liens; information related to fraud alerts or active duty alerts; - 5. information provided to a CRA by another furnisher; - 6. when you believe that the dispute is submitted by, prepared on behalf of the consumer by, or submitted on a form supplied to the consumer by a credit repair organization; - 7.
+The dispute is not submitted in writing to the address; or - 8.
+The dispute is "frivolous or irrelevant."